VibrandDesign/bluestructures/README.md

 #### CSS

-> WATCH OUT!
-The setup for the file that's used inside the designer, since we can't use javascript in it, it's a bit wobbly.
-Meaning the two files will be active at the same time, and this can cause some issues.
-Here's what those are and how yu can fix those.

 Usually I use 2 additional stylesheet.
-One to be displayed in the designer, and one to be displayed only on the deployed website (ie to unhide preloader that block the view and stuffs).
+One to be displayed in the designer (`index.css`) and one to be displayed only on the deployed website (`out.css`), and that's why this is setup this way.
+You can add and modify your entrypoints as you please from the `config.ts` file.

 ```html
 <!-- this goes in the project settings, and it's not going to be active inside the designer -->